zetria-org/zetria-public-api/api/README.md

 Coming Soon ⏳

 ## Related Terms API
 This API responds with terms related to the search query.
+This API works by examining resouces shared by users, so the more you share, the more accurate the API is.
+To share resources, click [here](https://zetria.org/share) or use the Share Resource API.
 Notice that you can **ONLY parse in Chinese characters**, since all the data is in Chinese.
+This API works most accurately when the search query is about field of study, general knowledge, or historical events.